seandstewart/bardly/pending/tragedies/othello/11-player.md

 / Dismiss me!

 **DESDEMONA**
-It was his bidding: therefore, good Emilia,.
+It was his bidding: therefore, good Emilia,
 Give me my nightly wearing, and adieu:
 We must not now displease him.